-- 1) A rationale for the questions including the public health significance or implications - The degree to which the research draws upon theoretical or conceptual models of physiologic processes, social and behavioral models, economic models or other appropriate conceptual areas - 3) Adequacy of the study design to address the research questions - 4) Data gathering approaches the degree to which the data gathering approaches address threats to validity of the research - 5) Data analysis plan including implications for inference and generalizability - 6) The results for each of the research questions or aims - 7) A discussion of the study findings - 8) Conclusions - 9) Limitations/strengths of the study - 10) Recommendations for future research
+- 1) A rationale for the questions including the public health significance or implications. - 2) The degree to which the research draws upon theoretical or conceptual models of physiologic processes, social and behavioral models, economic models or other appropriate conceptual areas, - 3) Adequacy of the study design to address the research questions. - 4) Data gathering approaches the degree to which the data gathering approaches address threats to validity of the research. - 5) Data analysis plan including implications for inference and generalizability. - 6) The results for each of the research questions or aims. - 7) A discussion of the study findings. - 8) Conclusions - 9) Limitations/strengths of the study - 10) Recommendations for future research

-Following the presentation, as per Graduate School requirements, the Chair will ask those non-Committee members present to leave the room.
-At this time, the Committee will have an opportunity to ask questions about the dissertation, the defense, and other related issues.
-Following the questions, the student will be asked to leave the room to allow the members of the Dissertation Committee to discuss his or her performance.
-The Committee will decide whether the student has passed or failed the dissertation defense.
-Following this decision, the Committee will invite the student to return in order to let them know of the Committee's decision.
-If the student is not successful in defending the dissertation, the Chair and the Committee members will inform the students as to what the next steps are in his/her program of study.
-If a student is successful, the Certificate of Defense Form must be completed, signed by the dissertation committee members and returned to the student for inclusion in their final submission of all dissertation documents to the Graduate School.
+Following the presentation, as per Graduate School requirements, the chair will ask those non-committee members present to leave the room.
+At this time, the committee will have an opportunity to ask questions about the dissertation, the defense, and other related issues.
+Following the questions, the student will be asked to leave the room to allow the members of the dissertation committee to discuss his or her performance.
+The committee will decide whether the student has passed or failed the dissertation defense.
+Following this decision, the committee will invite the student to return to let them know of the committee's decision.
+If the student is not successful in defending the dissertation, the chair and the committee members will inform the students as to what the next steps are in his/her program of study.
+If a student is successful, the Certificate of Defense Form must be completed, signed by the dissertation committee members (student circulates electronically to the committee via Dynamic Forms).